maryanneramil19/WD--Hands-On-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 The hero and card gallery is multi-page designed for hands-on 2 practice with HTML and CSS skills.
-This is project showcases distinct design layouts featuring various heroes and card gallery.
+This project showcases a distinct design layouts featuring various heroes and card gallery.

 Guiding Question:
 - What is the project: This is about creating a hero and card gallery website
 - Whats the purpose The purpose is to showcase distinct designs of various heroes and card website as well as to practice the HTML and CSS skills
-- What are key components: Some key componets include the home or landing page, the hero sections and the card gallery.
+- What are key components:
+  - Landing Page- The landing page serves as the home page and introduces the project.
+  - Hero Sections- This sections consists of 5 different pages with unique layouts.
+  - Card Gallery- This section stores static and animated cards for display.
 - What technology used and how it is used: The project utilizes pure HTML and CSS for implementation.

 ### Key Components